VCHSRobots/PNSys/README.md

 where nnn is the PID number.

-Make your code changes, rebuild it, and this start it again with pnsys:
+Make your code changes, rebuild it, and this start it again like this:

+    cd ~/dev/src/epic
+    git status
+    git add ...
+    git commit -m "your comments on what you did here." git pull --rebase
+    git push
+    cd ~/dev/src/epic/pnserver
+    go build
-    sudo pnsys
+    sudo ./runpn

 Log Files
 ---------